agarrharr/talking-dudes-podcast/_posts/2017-09-21-vulerability.md

 The opposite of that would be to say, "Hey, what's going on in your life."
 Guys in particular, don't ask that question.

 *There was someone in my life that would say "How are you doing?" and I would say, "I'm good".
 And then they would look me in the eyes and say "No, how are you doing?".
-So, dig a little deep and don't just be satisfied with "I'm fine."
+So, dig a little deeper and don't just be satisfied with "I'm fine."
 Tell me what's going on in your heart.
 What are you struggling with.
 What are your highs?
 What are your lows?
 It's really challenging.*

 ## Why is it so difficult?

 When you're vulnerable, you're opening yourself up to potential hurt.
 You might wonder if it's worth it.
 If you go through with all this effort to get to know someone, and open up to them, what if you don't like them?
 Or what if they move away?
 Or what if they hurt you?

 *I saw a video where they posited that there is no such thing as boring people.
-Ther is only a lack of vulnerability.
+There is only a lack of vulnerability.
 Usually when you sense that emptiness, or boringness in a person, it's just that they're not telling you anything.
 They're saying words, but those words have no meaning and no weight.*

 *That's especially frustrating for introverts.
 I want the depth.
 I'm not looking for that surface level conversation.
 I'm looking for that conversation that ultimately helps me to understand who you are and maybe you can understand who I am.*